wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-monitor-use-ambari-api.md

 Now you have learned how to use Ambari monitoring API calls.
 To learn more, see:

-- [Manage HDInsight clusters using the Azure Management Portal][hdinsight-admin-portal]
+- [Manage HDInsight clusters using the Azure Portal][hdinsight-admin-portal]
 - [Manage HDInsight clusters using Azure PowerShell][hdinsight-admin-powershell]
 - [Manage HDInsight clusters using command-line interface][hdinsight-admin-cli]
 - [HDInsight documentation][hdinsight-documentation]